Plant Growth Facility

 The proximity of laboratories, equipment and growth facilities enables convenient analysis of plants from controlled environments on site.
 Soil and growth media are also prepared on site, avoiding transport issues.

-The PC2 glasshouse facility consists of an air-conditioned, sealed glasshouse which can be used for containment purposes.
-This has certification for use with transformed plants.
+The PC2 glasshouse facility which can be used for containment purposes has certification for use with transformed plants.

 For general glasshouse enquiries please email the technical manager, Muhammad Masood